 Chesterfield's thrice-weekly market makes it popular with bargain-hunters, but you'll also find some great local pubs to relax in and fine surrounding countryside to explore.

-Chesterfield has been a market town since 1165, and the markets remain central to the economy.
+Chesterfield has been a market town since 1165, and the markets remain at the heart of the town today.
 They're held on the Market Place every Monday, Friday and Saturday, with a flea market on Thursdays as well as regular farmers' markets.
 The Market Place is in the heart of the town centre, and the streets around it are packed with other shops, pubs and cafes.
 You'll also find more stores inside the Vicar Lane Shopping Centre.

 You can find out more about the town's history at the Chesterfield Museum and Art Gallery, but if you prefer the great outdoors, Chesterfield couldn't be better placed for exploring the Peak District National Park.
 You can pick up free walking leaflets from the Visitor Information Centre.